 - Conrad Veidt got cast as doomed tragic heroes or villains so often he rarely survived a movie without dying.
 His female fans started a "Don't Let Conrad Veidt Die On The Screen" club in 1941 and lobbied MGM to give him parts in which he wouldn't get killed at the end.
 It didn't help.

-- Owen Wilson, before his claim to fame in Shanghai Noon, notably died in movies for three years in a row: 1997's Anaconda, 1998's Armageddon, and 1999's remake of The Haunting.
+- Owen Wilson notably died in movies for three years in a row: 1997's Anaconda, 1998's Armageddon, and The Haunting (1999).

-- Michael Coleman is a go to for walk-on deaths in Canadian productions including Supernatural and Eureka.
+- Michael Coleman is a go-to for walk-on deaths in Canadian productions including Supernatural and Eureka.